openela/openela.org/content/about.md

 ## Deliverables:

-* All sources necessary to achieve a 1:1 / bug-for-bug compatible version of EL which will be distributed via Git encouraging community collaboration
+* All sources necessary to achieve a 1:1 / bug-for-bug compatible version of EL which will be distributed via Git, encouraging community collaboration
 * Security errata data
 * Compatibility guidelines for downstream distributions to test their build results
 * A branding kit for all downstream distributions and supporters